Stories by Labor Gazette on Federal Newswire

 News Release: NEWFIELD, NJ – After an investigation by the U.S. Department of Labor’s Wage and Hour Division (WHD), Buster Petronglo & Son Farm LLC – a Gloucester County, New Jersey, agricultural employer – has paid $1,377 in back wages for wrongly denying paid sick leave to an employee in quarantine after testing positive for the coronavirus.

-The US Labor Department published a four page rule on Nov.
+The US Labor Department published a two page notice on Nov.
 13, according to the U.S. Government Publishing Office.